 16-bit not only looks good, but also takes more computing power

 Material that has very similar hues and saturations profit enormously from additional color depth

 To correctly display the deep color range, everything should be coordinated: Starting from the source material, to the connecting cables to the monitor, each link has to be able to support 16-bit deep color!

 Deep Color in the Latest Video Pro X Update

 For the first time, important internal color grading workflow processes have been switched from 8-bit to 16-bit deep color.
 16-bit deep color processing allows for detailed color grading and even more freedom for correcting color.

 If you’d like to try out the new top-performing video software for yourself, download the free version!
-The new deep color grading update for Video Pro X is available starting from January 27, 2017.
+The update with the deep color grading and the support of lookup tables for Video Pro X is available starting from May 8, 2017.